 In the late 1980s, I made a feature film called, Vincent and Me, which won an Emmy.
-For that film, I painted 30 copies of van Gogh’s paintings, the originals not being accessible.
-I’d never much painted in oils before and so it was a real challenge.
-But the results turned out well and they led me to realise that I loved Vincent’s style of painting, and that I wanted to get outside in the sun and the wind like him, have breezes buffet my canvas, bugs land in the sticky wet paint, and pick up on the force fields that are out there in nature and which he talks about in his letters to his brother, Theo.
+For that film, I painted 30 copies of Van Gogh’s paintings, the originals not being accessible.
+I’d never much painted in oils before, so it was a real challenge.
+The results turned out well and led me to realise that I loved Vincent’s style of painting, and that I wanted to get outside in the sun and the wind just as he did, have the breeze buffet my canvas, bugs land in the sticky wet paint, and pick up on the force fields that are out there in nature.
+Vincent describes his painting experiences like this in his letters to his brother, Theo.

-I guess the main discovery is that every painting has a story to tell.
-Often we don’t know why an artist did a particular work.
-But I’m able to tell the stories and do so in the book.
+I guess the main finding is that every painting has a story to tell.
+Often we don’t know why an artist did a particular work, but I actually have the reasons, and am able to tell the stories which I do so in the book.

-I tell too how I started doing bicycle art.
-My idea was to persuade people that sitting up straight like they do in Europe, is something we should be doing in Australia too if we want cycling as transport, to take off.
+I tell too how I started doing bicycle art and lino cuts.
+My idea was to persuade people that sitting up straight like they do in Europe, is something we should be doing in Australia if we want cycling as a transport, to take off.
 We also need to be able choose whether we wear helmets or not as they do in virtually every other country except ourselves and New Zealand.